 This starts with Active Listening and then follows through as you get accustomed to how they operate.
 Soon into the relationship you will start to see a pattern in how a demanding event client will behave, and at that point you need to start anticipating their demands and providing solutions even before they start demanding things.

-For example, Type-AAAAAs need to know what’s going on at all times, so prepare update sheets for them or, even better, use a tool like Planning Pod where you can share limited access with your client so they can peek in and see progress for themselves (I know, shameless plug, but we do have great resources for helping you appease demanding clients).
+For example, Type-AAAAAs need to know what’s going on at all times, so prepare update sheets for them or, even better, use an event planning software tool like Planning Pod where you can share limited access with your client so they can peek in and see progress for themselves (I know, shameless plug, but we do have great resources for helping you appease demanding clients).

 5. Show them the added value